 To the untrained eye, nerves inside the human body may just look like thousands of tiny wires tangled together.
 But a trained and competent surgeon knows where they are, what they’re responsible for, and how to avoid them.
 If certain surgeries require surgeons to operate close to a major nerve, they know exactly how to protect it.

-A neglectful surgeon, however, may leave a nerve damaged after surgery.
+A neglectful surgeon, however, may leave a damage a nerve during surgery.
 Here’s how:

 - Improperly positioning the patient which leads to extra stress on the nerve